List of WWE pay-per-view and livestreaming supercards: History

 The 2021 edition of Fastlane would be the beginning of WWE phasing out the standalone WWE Network, with the company partnering with other platforms to distribute its content.
 Beginning with that edition of Fastlane in the United States, events began airing on NBCUniversal's streaming service, Peacock, following a merger of the American WWE Network under Peacock in March that year.
 The standalone version of the American WWE Network shut down on April 4.
 Over the next couple of years, other countries would see their own version of the WWE Network merge under other services.
-In Indonesia, the WWE Network merged under Disney+ Hotstar in January 2022, followed by a merger under Disney+ in the Philippines in November that year, while in Australia, it merged under Binge in January 2023 and then Abema in Japan that September.
-In January 2025, the majority of the countries that still had the WWE Network merged under Netflix, with only a small number of countries maintaining the WWE Network due to pre-existing contracts but will merge under Netflix once those contracts expire.
-Beginning with Wrestlepalooza in September 2025, ESPN's direct-to-consumer streaming service assumed the streaming rights for main roster events in the United States as part of a five-year deal following WWE's contract with Peacock.
+In Indonesia, the WWE Network merged under Disney+ Hotstar in January 2022, followed by a merger under Disney+ in the Philippines in November that year, while in Australia, it merged under Binge in January 2023 and then Abema in Japan that October.
+With this increased emphasis of digital platforms over traditional PPV outlets, WWE began to refer to all PPV and livestreaming events as "Premium Live Events" (PLEs), starting with the Day 1 event on January 1, 2022.

+In January 2025, the majority of the countries that still had the WWE Network merged under Netflix, with only a small number of countries maintaining the WWE Network due to pre-existing contracts.
+Beginning with Wrestlepalooza in September 2025, ESPN's direct-to-consumer streaming service assumed the streaming rights for main roster PLEs in the United States as part of a five-year deal following WWE's contract with Peacock.
 Also as part of the deal, select events also air on ESPN's linear channels.
 This changeover to ESPN was originally to begin with WrestleMania 42 in April 2026, but in August 2025, it was announced the deal had been moved up.
-Peacock will maintain NXT's livestreaming events until at least March 2026, while exclusively airing the Saturday Night's Main Event specials as well as select other content for the next several years.
+NXT's PLEs continued to air on Peacock until March 15, 2026, with Peacock only maintaining the Saturday Night's Main Event (SNME) specials as well as replays of recent episodes of SmackDown until at least 2029 as well as exclusive documentaries; outside the US, SNME streams on YouTube.
+In January 2026, more countries merged under Netflix, while Sub-Saharan Africa and Japan remained on SuperSport and Abema, respectively.
+On April 1, 2026, the last four remaining countries that were still on the standalone WWE Network transitioned to Netflix, permanently shutting down the WWE Network after 12 years.
+After Peacock lost NXT's PLEs in March, one event streamed on YouTube in April before WWE began a new deal with The CW in June in which 20 NXT PLEs would air on The CW's linear channel, and then beginning in August, NXT's events also began simulcasting on ESPN's streaming service.
+On October 1, Japan will merge under Netflix.